How to Clean Your Home During A Virus

 - Wash your sheets every two-three days in hot water.
 I use a disinfectant during times of sickness in my laundry as well.
 Washing in hot water is a good start but it doesn’t kill all the germs.
 I like to use Lysol Laundry Sanitizer when we have sickness in the home.
 It is important that you wash your sheets and pillowcases often when you have a sick one.

 - Clean your doorknobs & light switches.
 Spray your microfiber cloth with a good disinfectant and wipe down the doorknobs and light switches.
 Do this often during the day if it is in a high traffic place.
-I spay all the doorknobs before I go to bed and let the solution dry on the doorknobs.
+I suggest praying all the doorknobs before you go to bed and let the solution dry on the doorknobs.

 - All Disinfectants work best if you follow the directions given specifically for each cleaner.
 But in general, disinfectants take time to work.
 When spraying your bathroom and kitchen, spray all surfaces and let them sit wet for 10 minutes.
 If you spray and then wipe immediately, you will be doing little disinfecting.